Solar-network/docs/docs/sdk/typescript/client/examples.md

 ## Peers

 Each node is connected to a set of peers, which are Relay or Delegate Nodes as well.
-The [peers resource](/docs/api/public-rest-api/endpoints/peers) provides access to all peers connected to our node.
+The <a href="https://tapi.solar.org/#/Node/get_peers" target="_blank" rel="noopener noreferrer">peers resource</a> provides access to all peers connected to our node.

 > Peers have made their Public API available for use; however for mission-critical queries and transaction posting you should use a node which is under your control.